axibase/atsd/finance/trades-delete.md

 Deletes trades for the instrument.

-The deleted trades are not physically removed from the database until a corresponding [administrative action](#physical-deletion) is permformed against the `atsd_trade` table.
+The deleted trades are not physically removed from the database until a corresponding [administrative action](#physical-deletion) is performed against the `atsd_trade` table.

 ## Request